 - Repeat for the desired number of sets and reps.

-Tips for Neutral Grip Dumbbell Presses
+Tips for Neutral-Grip Dumbbell Presses

-Cable Machine Triceps Pushdowns
+8. Cable Triceps Pushdown

-When to Perform Cable Machine Triceps Pushdowns
+When to Perform Cable Triceps Pushdowns

-How to Perform Cable Machine Triceps Pushdowns
+How to Perform Cable Triceps Pushdowns

 - Stand facing a cable machine station and attach a straight bar, v-bar, or rope handle to a high pulley.